Simple Present Tense

 At one particular time in the future, this will happen.

-See Simple Future Tense for detailed grammar explanations.
+See Simple Future Tense for detailed explanations.

 He is asleep at the moment.
-His sleep is in progress at the present time, and probably will continue.(at least for a while)
+His sleep is in progress at the present time, and will probably continue.(at least for a while)

 PDFs: Positive Negative & Questions Simple Present vs Continuous 1 2